 Tips

-- Think about your niche and what tasks people in it might need doing.
+- Focus on your Virtual Assistant niche and what tasks people who work within it will need doing.

 - Keep learning so you’re constantly honing your existing skills and adding new ones.
 You can find lots of free and paid courses on my Downloads and Training page.